-A master of public policy degree shouldn't be confused with a master of government service degree.
-While government is ultimately where public policies become laws or regulations, the master of public policy degree is a multi-disciplinary, multi-dimensional degree, and as such, your career and job options are varied.
+A Master of Public Policy (MPP) degree shouldn't be confused with a master of government service degree.
+While government is ultimately where public policies become laws or regulations, the Master of Public Policy degree is a multi-disciplinary, multi-dimensional degree, and as such, your career and job options are varied.

-Increasingly, the private sector is looking for master of public policy graduates as businesses begin to recognize the role policy development and implementation plays in influencing and affecting their business decisions.
-These roles include advocacy and government relations roles, but also more traditional master of business administration roles like marketing, communications, public relations, consulting, and program analysis and management.
+Increasingly, the private sector is looking for Master of Public Policy graduates as businesses begin to recognize the role policy development and implementation plays in influencing and affecting their business decisions.
+These jobs include advocacy and government relations roles, but also more traditional Master of Business Administration roles like marketing, communications, public relations, consulting, and program analysis and management.

 What Sectors Hire Master of Public Policy Graduates?